SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

 “We 100% think that Gen AI is going to be fueling transformation.
 It’s not a replace; it’s an augment, taking away some of the more transactional, rote types of work, and enabling them to focus on what I think is more impactful and valuable work."

+The result is: more time and mental bandwidth for teams to concentrate on planning and forecasting.
 This perspective reflects a growing trend among finance leaders.
 Rather than asking whether AI will replace jobs, they are asking how it can redirect effort toward higher-value work.

 2. Kate Bueker, CFO at HubSpot